 The GST debate has always been about politics as well as economics, and Malcolm Turnbull’s pivot away from a rise might just feed a growing line of attack about what it is he actually stands for.
-Weekly column for The Drum.

 The first stanza of this election year will be characterised by political parties trialling election strategies to see which have traction with voters and which are a waste of precious campaign funds.

 The Political Weekly: If the past week in politics is any indication, politicians have no idea whether voters pay attention to politics.
 Are we the political equivalent of goldfish, needing to be constantly reminded about what is good and bad about politicians and their policies?
 Or are we more like elephants, never forgetting the vices and virtues of the passing political parade?

 The Canberra lobbying world has a dirty little secret: business just doesn’t get politics, and the industry is built on that ignorance.

 More often than not, the disconnect between business and political reality isn’t much of an issue.
 Lobbyists wheel their naïve clients through politicians’ offices and are paid handsomely for what is little more than glorified door-opening.
 In return, the business figures feel influential even though they’ve done little more than whinge to a marginally relevant MP.

 Meanwhile the real lobbying work goes on elsewhere in Canberra, not in the shiny marble halls of Parliament House but in far less glamorous surrounds, where myriad departmental officials actually develop and implement policy for their political masters.
 Lobbyists who want to deliver real policy outcomes, rather than simply act as political matchmakers, focus their efforts at this level.

 But because door-opening is a relatively easy and considerably lucrative business, lobbyists often do very little to dissuade their business clients from the delusion that a few words in a politician’s ear is all that’s needed to get a favourable policy.